bykarol/bykarol/README.md

 ## EN
 ### Hello everyone 👋
-My name is Karol Bracho and I am looking for my first experience as a web developer.
+My name is Karol Bracho and I am actively searching for a career in Web Frontend Developer.
 I have knowledge in html, css, js, python, java and mysql.

 - 🔭 I've developed some entrepreneurs' websites with wordpress (freelance).
 - 🌱 I’m currently pursuing a bachelor in applied technology, emphasis in web development.
 (Brigham Young University - Idaho)